Denis Foyatier: Biography

 Foyatier was the child of a family of modest means (his father was a weaver and later a farmer at Bezin, a hamlet near Bussières, Loire).
 He started by working on religious figures, while taking a design course at Lyon.
 In 1817, he entered the École nationale supérieure des beaux-arts ("National Higher School for Arts and Crafts") in Paris.
 In 1819 he exhibited his first pieces and, aged 26, was awarded a scholarship for the French Academy in Rome at the Villa Médicis.

 At the Villa Médicis he created the mould for his piece Spartacus, which is very well known.
 A Royal Command of 1828 for a production in marble made him famous.

 After a brilliant career as a sculptor and painter, he died on 19 November 1863 and is buried in the Petit-Clamart cemetery in a suburb of Paris.

 Some of Foyatier's works have been lost; several were melted down during the Second World War.

-He was the father-in-law of the sculptor Jules Blanchard.
+He was the father-in-law of the sculptor Jules Blanchard and the oceanographer Julien Thoulet.